rafatuita/dashboard_wiki/Accessing-Dashboard---1.7.X-and-above.md

 To access HTTP endpoint of dashboard go to: `http://localhost:8001/api/v1/namespaces/kube-system/services/kubernetes-dashboard:http/proxy`

+**NOTE:** Dashboard should not be exposed publicly using `kubectl proxy` command as it only allows HTTP connection.
+For domains other than `localhost` and `127.0.0.1` it will not be possible to sign in.
+Nothing will happen after clicking `Sign in` button on login page.

 ## NodePort

 This way of accessing Dashboard is only recommended for development environments in a single node setup.